What You Need to Know About Janitor

 Speaking: Talking to others to convey information effectively.

 Time Management: Managing one’s own time and the time of others.

 - Casino Porter

 What Kind of Janitor Job Opportunities Are There?

-There were about 2,384,600 jobs for Janitor in 2016 (in the United States).
+In the United States, there were 2,384,600 jobs for Janitor in 2016.
 New jobs are being produced at a rate of 9.9% which is above the national average.
 The Bureau of Labor Statistics predicts 236,600 new jobs for Janitor by 2026.
-Due to new job openings and attrition, there will be an average of 344,100 job openings in this field each year.
+The BLS estimates 344,100 yearly job openings in this field.